lkuresevic/graph_coverage_in_random_walks/README.md

 # Problem Statement Analysis
 Following are a few observations that need to be taken into account for the strategy to be successful:
-* Considering that the strategy needs to perform optimally for a general case, and not favor grids where A >> B or B >> A, roughly the same amount of steps needs to be taken horisontally and vertically.
+* Considering that the strategy needs to perform optimally for a general case, and not favor grids where A >> B or B >> A, roughly the same amount of steps needs to be taken horizontally and vertically.
 * Since it is at no point known at what position on the A*B grid the snake is positioned, it may seem intuitive to spiral around an anchor point (the starting position), with the hope of avoiding visited tiles.
 However, while this approach performs optimally on grids where the width and the height are about the same - it plays out poorly on all screens which are significantly taller/wider than wide/tall (A >> B or B >> A).
-* Strategies with periodic properties need to be avoided, as they may leed to the snake looping around the grid.
+* Strategies with periodic properties need to be avoided, as they may lead to the snake looping around the grid.
-* Additionaly, attempts to avoid periodicity through determining the number of steps in a direction via a growing function can quickly lead to the snake wasting excessive moves in a single row/column.
-For f(x) = x^2, assuming that S = 1000000, it would take only a 1000 turns for the snake to move over S moves in a single direction, therefore unecessarily retracing old steps.
+* Additionally, attempts to avoid periodicity through determining the number of steps in a direction via a growing function can quickly lead to the snake wasting excessive moves in a single row/column.
+For f(x) = x^2, assuming that S = 1000000, it would take only a 1000 turns for the snake to move over S moves in a single direction, therefore unnecessarily retracing old steps.
 Even f(x) = x performs poorly.
 If a function is to be used to combat periodicity, it needs to grow slowly, and is likely not monotonous.

 # Strategy Considerations and Experimental Evaluation
 Taking the observations into account, it is reasonable to consider an approach where the snake takes each step in a random direction.
-* Over a large enough number of moves, the snake ends up moving about the same amount vertically and horisontally
+* Over a large enough number of moves, the snake ends up moving about the same amount vertically and horizontally
 * Long strides in a single direction are improbable and therefore rare
 * The randomness prevents the snake from moving in patterns